some-natalie/some-natalie/_posts/2022-12-12-arch-guide-to-selfhosted-actions.md

 - [Managing access to self-hosted runners](https://docs.github.com/en/enterprise-server@latest/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups)
 - [Managing access to actions from GitHub.com](https://docs.github.com/en/enterprise-server@latest/admin/github-actions/managing-access-to-actions-from-githubcom)

-:information_desk_person: **Opinion** - I don't know all the policies everywhere at all times, but I've always found it very helpful to gather these requirements up front and keep them in mind.
+> 💁 **Opinion** - I don't know all the policies everywhere at all times, but I've always found it very helpful to gather these requirements up front and keep them in mind.
+{: .prompt-tip}

 ## Recommendations